CHILD CUSTODY, PARENTING TIME, AND THIRD PARTY VISITATION IN KANSAS:

 “Custody” in Kansas does not necessarily have any thing to do with the person with whom a child lives.
 Custody orders primarily deal with the relationship between the parents, rather than the relationship between a parent and a child.
 Custody deals with how basic decisions are handled between parents — issues of health care, education, and general welfare of the child.

-Joint Custody.
-Kansas has adopted “joint custody” as the preferred form of custody of minor children.
-“Joint custody” does not mean your children will necessarily spend equal time with both parents.
+Joint Legal Custody.
+Kansas has adopted “joint legal custody” as the preferred form of custody of minor children.
+“Joint legal custody” does not mean your children will necessarily spend equal time with both parents.
 “Joint custody” means that both parties have equal rights and responsibilities with respect to their minor children, and that neither party’s rights are superior.
-“Joint custody” is a tool which seeks to encourage communication between parents about the basic needs of their child and seeks to foster agreement regarding the health, education and welfare of the child.
+“Joint legal custody” is a tool which seeks to encourage communication between parents about the basic needs of their child and seeks to foster agreement regarding the health, education and welfare of the child.
 Although a divorce ends the legal relationship between you and your spouse as partners in marriage, it does not end the legal relationship that each of you has as a parent to the children.
 Each of you will continue to have, after the divorce, the same obligations as a parent that you had before the divorce.
 You will be awarded “joint custody” of your children and the duty of guiding their education and religious training; selecting their doctor and dentist; being responsible for their discipline, and other matters.
 Unless the Court decides that joint custody is not in a child’s best interest, both parties will continue to be involved in these major decisions.

-Sole Custody.
-“Sole custody” is not preferred in Kansas and is ordered only in highly unusual circumstances.
-Where sole custody is ordered, the parent having sole custody is the sole decision maker regarding matters of health, education and welfare.
+Sole Legal Custody.
+“Sole legal custody” is not preferred in Kansas and is ordered only in highly unusual circumstances.
+Where sole legal custody is ordered, the parent having sole custody is the sole decision maker regarding matters of health, education and welfare.
 Sole custody is generally ordered in one of a number of specific situations: agreement of the parties; demonstrated abuse of the child by one parent; or when there is such a high level of dispute between the parents regarding the basic needs of the child that one of the parents must be designated as the primary decision maker.